euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Authentication by Vaults

-In order to support sub-accounts, operators, and forwarding (ie, liquidations), vaults can be invoked via the CVP's `call` function (or a `batch` or `callFromControllerToCollateral`), which will then execute the requested call on the vault.
+In order to support sub-accounts, operators, and forwarding (ie, liquidations), vaults can be invoked via the CVP's `call`, `batch`, or `impersonate` functions, which will then execute the desired operations on the vault.
 However, in this case the vault will see the CVP as the `msg.sender`.

 When a vault detects that `msg.sender` is the CVP, it should call back into the CVP to retrieve the current execution context using `getExecutionContext`.
 This will tell the vault three things: